oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 app.use('/', universalLogoutRoute);
 ```

 Let's circle back to the `apps/api/src/universalLogout.ts` file and add more requirements to set up our UL endpoint.
-Let's include the Prisma Client to access our database of users, so at the top of the file, add the line `import { PrismaClient } from '@prisma/client;` the file will now look like this:
+Let's include the Prisma client to access our database of users, so at the top of the file, add the line `import { PrismaClient } from '@prisma/client;`:

 ```ts
 import { Router } from 'express';